Does Dehydration Make You Fat? Find Out about Weight Gain and Dehydration

 Celery stalks are about 95% water.
 It is also high in fiber and rich in minerals.
 They include potassium and vitamin K. This often-overlooked veggie is way more than chicken wing garnish!
 Remember, “they’re not just packed with nutrients, but also because they’re not calorie-free,” says Berman.
 “Adding a bit of crunch [for texture] is nice.”

-Watermelon is one of the world’s thirst quenchers.
-The fruit is made up of 92% water from the name itself.
-Salt, magnesium, and calcium make it great for rehydration or thirst quencher!
+Watermelon is one of the world’s thirst-quenchers.
+The fruit is made up of 92% water, as its name suggests.
+Salt, magnesium, and calcium make it great for rehydration or a thirst quencher!

-This is according to a study by the University of Aberdeen Medical School in 2009.
+This is according to a 2009 study by the University of Aberdeen Medical School.
 This watery fruit is also a good source of potassium, vitamin C, and vitamin A.

 Drink it Up